awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 Required: No

  ** MaximumBatchingWindowInSeconds **   <a name="SSS-Type-EventSourceMappingConfiguration-MaximumBatchingWindowInSeconds"></a>
-\(Streams and Amazon SQS standard queues\) The maximum amount of time, in seconds, that Lambda spends gathering records before invoking the function\.
+The maximum amount of time, in seconds, that Lambda spends gathering records before invoking the function\.
+You can configure `MaximumBatchingWindowInSeconds` to any value from 0 seconds to 300 seconds in increments of seconds\.
-Default: 0
+For streams and Amazon SQS event sources, the default batching window is 0 seconds\.
+For Amazon MSK, Self\-managed Apache Kafka, and Amazon MQ event sources, the default batching window is 500 ms\.
+Note that because you can only change `MaximumBatchingWindowInSeconds` in increments of seconds, you cannot revert back to the 500 ms default batching window after you have changed it\.
+To restore the default batching window, you must create a new event source mapping\.
-Related setting: When you set `BatchSize` to a value greater than 10, you must set `MaximumBatchingWindowInSeconds` to at least 1\.
+Related setting: For streams and Amazon SQS event sources, when you set `BatchSize` to a value greater than 10, you must set `MaximumBatchingWindowInSeconds` to at least 1\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Maximum value of 300\.
 Required: No